jsprdev/tp/docs/UserGuide.md

 1. Java is a programming language that needs to be installed.
 If you don't have it, download it from the official Java website.

 Ensure you have Java `17` or above installed in your Computer.<br>
-   **Mac users:** Ensure you have the precise JDK version prescribed [here](https://se-education.org/guides/tutorials/javaInstallationMac.html).
+   **Mac users:** Ensure you have the precise Java version prescribed [here](https://se-education.org/guides/tutorials/javaInstallationMac.html).

 2. Download the latest `.jar` file from [here](https://github.com/AY2526S1-CS2103T-F14a-3/tp/releases).
+> .jar is referring to what the filename ends with

 3. Save the file to the folder you want to use to store all files related to EduTrack.